-Still, if you have your heart set on finding a French bulldog for sale near you, visit the official website of this breed here.
+Still, if you have your heart set on finding a French bulldog and you can’t find any from a shelter, visit the official website of this breed here.
 This resource will help you find breeders who specialize in this breed.
-Purebred French bulldog price can range anywhere between $250 and $1000 depending on the breeder’s investment.
+Purebred French bulldog prices can range anywhere between $250 and $1000 depending on the breeder’s investment.

 French Bulldog Facts